CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NVUE-Breakout-Fails.md

 To resolve this issue:

-1. Remove the breakout configuration for every port, and reapply the configuration with the new syntax:
+1. Remove the breakout configuration for every port:

 {{%notice note%}}
-It is also required to unset the link breakout configuration from ports that were set to disabled.
+It is also required to unset the link breakout configuration from ports that were set to `link breakout disabled`.
 {{%/notice%}}

 ```